 Rogers-Dodd-Conger Clinic.
 The Rogers-Dodd-Conger Clinic is located at 155 Hamlett Street.
-The clinic is open Monday-Thursday from 8 a.m. to 4 p.m. and Friday from 8 a.m. to 12 p.m.
-The clinic is staffed by a physician, a registered nurse, and a receptionist.
-This service is provided at no cost to FHU students, faculty, and staff.
-The Clinic offers non-acute care.
+The clinic is open Monday-Friday from 8 a.m. to 5 p.m. and Friday from 8 a.m. to 12 p.m.
+The Clinic is staffed by a FNP, registered nurse, and a receptionist.
+Services are provided by Prime Care Medical Center.